 Manufacturers struggle with this very thing on a daily basis.
 They need to extend the shelf life of their products and hire me to adapt their recipes.
 One of the first things I do is remove as much liquid from the recipe as possible.

 Can I use salted butter to make clarified butter?

 No. Salted butter is not recommended to make clarified butter because once the butter’s water evaporates, you end up with a concentrated amount of salt.

 What should I do if my clarified butter browns?

 If you were busy doing other things and your clarified butter turns brown, you can still use it.
 Ghee, an Indian version of clarified butter, is often cooked to this color.
-It provides a little nutty flavor.
+It provides a caramel flavor.
 Just realize that you will be giving a slight color to whatever you add it to.

 However, if you have burnt your butter, discard it and start over.
 It is important to watch over your butter and/or keep an ear open for when the water stops boiling.
 Once all of the water evaporates, the boiling will stop.